bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image167.png"
   style="width:50%"
-  alt="Test, there was an error.
+  title="Test, there was an error.
+If outside of array, then gives error" alt="Test, there was an error.
 If outside of array, then gives error." />
 </p>